-Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.
+Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

-Do follow us in our fb, twitter to get the latest posts.
+Do follow us on our FB, Twitter to get the latest posts.

 Dish Home has invested NRS.
 30 Crores in this project because all these technologies don’t come cheap.
 In urban areas, Fiber-optic cables can do the work because cities are overwhelmed with everything it needs.
 But what about rural areas where there is less population, no poles, and less development.
 Covering rural areas with Fiber-optic cables will take ages and the difficult terrain in a country like ours puts a lot of burdens.
 So the solution will be using satellites for higher reachability.

 The company will be the first ISP to provide internet through VSAT technology in Nepal if they pull this off.
 VSAT stands for Very Small Aperture Terminal, a satellite-based communication system.
 In this system, the user will send and receive signal information from a satellite.
-It is expensive than Cable TV but reaches places with no cables or whatsoever.
+It is more expensive than Cable TV but reaches places with no cables or whatsoever.

 Nepal doesn’t have a satellite of its own for this purpose, except for the Nanosatellite called NepaliSat-1.
 So, Dish Home is using a satellite from an Israeli Satellite Company named ‘Spacecom’.
 ‘Amos’ satellite is used for transmitting the TV channel and the company is planning to use the “Amos-4” satellite for the internet.